anmoljamespilley/G1B4_DSA_GradedProject2/README.md

 **Explanation**

 On the first day, the floor of size 4 is given.
-But it cannot be assembled as the floor of size 5 is still remaining.
+But it cannot be assembled as the floor of size 5 is still remaining.<br>
-On the second day, the floor of size 5 is given so now the floor of sizes 5 and 4 can be assembled On the third and fourth days, floors cannot be assembled as the size of 3 needs to be given yet.
-Therefore, these lines are empty.
+On the second day, the floor of size 5 is given so now the floor of sizes 5 and 4 can be assembled<br>
+On the third and fourth days, floors cannot be assembled as the size of 3 needs to be given yet.
+Therefore, these lines are empty.<br>
-On the fifth day, all the floors of sizes 3, 2, and 1 can be placed.
+On the fifth day, all the floors of sizes 3, 2, and 1 can be placed.<br>

 **Test Case 3**